thejasrinivas/Amazonjob/README.md

-# 🚀 Amazon Job Agent AI
+# 🚀 Amazon UK Warehouse Job Agentic AI

 An automated cloud-based agent that monitors the Amazon Jobs portal for new openings in a specific area.
 It uses **Playwright** for browser automation, **BeautifulSoup** for data extraction, and **GitHub Actions** to run 24/7 for free.